Add To Favorites

 Choose a book or story with multiple characters to read aloud as a class.
 Take turns reading by "Snaking It."
-With your classmates, choose a curvy path around the room to include everyone.
+With classmates, students choose a curvy path around the room to include everyone.
 Read one sentence and then the next person in the path reads.
 Continue until everyone has read, then begin again.

 Attach the small plate to a large paper plate by poking a hole through the center with a brass paper fastener.
 Secure the fastener on the back.

-On the rim of the large plate, write the book title and author.
+On the rim of the large plate, students write the book title and author.
 Then add more lines with colored pencils or color sticks to divide the remaining space.
 Fill with events and actions from the story.

-With a small group of friends, take turns spinning your story wheels and sharing the characters' new actions.
+With a small group of friends, children take turns spinning your story wheels and sharing the characters' new actions.
 Match characters with events and actions.
 Create new story scenarios to share with classmates.
-Turn your favorite scenarios into original picture books written and illustrated using colored pencils or color sticks.
+Turn favorite scenarios into original picture books written and illustrated using colored pencils or color sticks.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho